 References

 David Anthony's 2010 book, The Horse, the Wheel, and Language: How Bronze-Age Riders from the Eurasian Steppes Shaped the Modern World was a best seller (for its limited category) and started my interest in Indo-European studies.
 Anthony is an archeologist and the purpose of his book is to prove the steppe theory of the proto-Indo-European homeland.
-It's a 568 page book which goes into deep detail about the burial customs of dozens of cultures, so it's hard to absorb on first reading.
-But Anthony is a good writer, and he does pick up some linguistic and sociological insights, so it's a good text, especially if you read it three or four times.
+It's a 568 page book which goes into deep detail about the burial customs of dozens, maybe hundreds of cultures, so it's hard to absorb on first reading.
+But Anthony is a good writer, and he does pick up many linguistic and sociological insights, so it's an excellent text, especially if you read it three or four times.

 J.P.
 Mallory is also an archeologist focused on Indo-Europeans, and he wrote a very accessible book in 1989 titled "In Search of the Indo-Europeans", covering language, archeology and myth.
 It is not up to date will all the new research, but it's a good overview of the field and can sometimes be found on Abebooks for under $3.